inheritedeu-os/888-RAT/README.md

 # 888 RAT [Lifetime Activated]
-An advanced hidden remote access tool with free Avaliable modes: for Android, Windows and Linux.
+An advanced hidden remote access tool with three avaliable modes: for Android, Windows and Linux.
 Feel free to contact me by [telegram](https://t.me/inheritedeu) to buy

 ## Features:
 ### ⭐General: